cailinpitt/AwareOSU/README.md

 # Great overview.
 What is the code actually doing?
 * **Main.rb** - This Ruby script runs daily at 10:15 AM.
 It utilizes three great gems (Mechanize, Nokogiri, and Mail) to visit the CPD web portal and OSU PD online log system (listed above) using Mechanize, parses the HTML of the search page containing all crimes committed yesterday using Nokogiri, and sends the information out in a HTML table using Mail.

-* **Weekly.rb** - This Ruby script runs every Saturday morning at 10:20 AM.
-It utilizes three great gems (Mechanize, Nokogiri, and Mail) to visit the CPD web portal and OSU PD online log system (listed above) using Mechanize, parses the HTML of the search page containing all crimes committed yesterday using Nokogiri, and sends the information out in a HTML table using Mail.
+* **Weekly.rb** - This Ruby script runs every morning at 10:20 AM.
+It utilizes three great gems (Mechanize, Nokogiri, and Mail) to visit the CPD web portal and OSU PD online log system (listed above) using Mechanize, parse the HTML of the search page containing all crimes committed yesterday using Nokogiri, and write this information to texts files everday.
+On every Saturday morning, This script will gather all crime information for the week and email the information out in a HTML table using Mail.

 * **Analytics.rb** - This Ruby script runs on the first day of every month at 10:00 AM.
 It utilizes three great gems (Mail and Gchart) to analyze crime information from the previous month, inserts data into charts using Gchart, and sends the information out using Mail.
 Analytics also attaches two CSV files containing all the crime information AwareOSU analyzes for the entire month, in case users want to perform their own analysis.